demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 Sync | Incremental Crawl | Frequency: Every 15 mins
 Sync | Full crawl | Frequency: Every day

-If you want to edit any of these values, you need to choose the **Custom Setup** option.
+If you want to edit any of these values, you need to choose **Custom setup**.

 ## Custom setup

 Custom setup is for those admins who want to edit the default values for settings.
-Once you click on the ‘Custom Setup’ option, you should see three other tabs – Users, Content, and Sync.
+Once you click **Custom setup** , you should see three other tabs – Users, Content, and Sync.

 ### Users